Chcwh/Windsor-doc-cn/docs/component-activators.md

 Component activator is used by Windsor to instantiate components, and perform all additional set up logic, like setting properties, decorating services with proxy etc. Activators implement `IComponentActivator` interface.

 :information_source: **Activators instantiate components - always:** Each call to activator's `Create` method should result in a new instance being returned.
-If you want to manage instance lifetime, that is make a component a singleton, or reuse it withing a scope of web request etc you need a [LifeStyle manager](lifestyles.md).
+If you want to manage instance lifetime, that is make a component a singleton, or reuse it within a scope of web request etc you need a [LifeStyle manager](lifestyles.md).

 ## Writing custom activators